AlibabaCloudDocs/ros/cn.zh-CN/资源类型/RDS/ALIYUN::RDS::DBInstanceClone.md

     Description: >-
       selected zone to create database instance.
 You cannot set the ZoneId parameter if the MultiAZ parameter is set to true.
+  SlaveZoneIds:
+    Type: Json
+    Description: >-
+      List of slave zone ids can specify slave zone ids when creating the high-availability or enterprise edition instance.
+Meanwhile, VSwitchId needs to pass in the corresponding vswitch id to the slave zone by order.
+      For example, ZoneId = "zone-a" and SlaveZoneIds = ["zone-c", "zone-b"], then the VSwitchId must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
+Of course, you can also choose automatic allocation, for example, ZoneId = "zone-a" and SlaveZoneIds = ["Auto", "Auto"], then the VSwitchId must be "vsw-zone-a,Auto,Auto".
+The list contains up to 2 slave zone ids, separated by commas.
+    MaxLength: 2
   DBInstanceClass:
     Type: String
     Description: >-